waigo/waigo/README.md

 # Why should I use Waigo?

 Waigo provides you with a sensible file layout for your app and a clean app architecture (mostly MVC).
-It doesn't try to do too much and most importantly it gets out of your way when you need it to.

-Most frameworks are opinionated and so is Waigo - it is designed to accommodate most people's needs.
-But it tries to keep its opinions to a minumum, even letting you [override](#extend-and-override) any aspect of its core that you don't find satisfactory.
+It doesn't try to do too much and gets out of your way when you need it to, even letting you [override](#extend-and-override) any aspect of its core that you don't find satisfactory.

-Think of Waigo as the foundation on which to build your web app.
-For example the basic framework does not provide a database connection or any front-end templates.
-Instead it provides you with the hooks and entry points to use whatever database, model layer and/or front-end you want.
+This is the foundation on which to build your web app.
+You get a database connection and models out of the box but you don't have to use them.
+You can instead provide your own database, model layer and session storage adapters.
+And the choice of front-end templating is yours to make.

-Does this mean you have to build everything from scratch each time you use Waigo?
-Not at all.
-You can make anything you build re-useable by bundling it up as a [plugin](#plugins).
-Check out the [current list of plugins](https://www.npmjs.org/browse/keyword/waigo) to see what's already available.
+Waigo builds on top of [koa](koajs.com), meaning that all koa middleware plugins can be re-used with Waigo without modification.
+Furthermore, any code you write which plugs into Waigo can be made re-useable by bundling it up as a [plugin](#plugins).

 # Getting started